CharonSSS/RSS-Origin/CREDIT.md

 Most of the physical data are from the corresponding page on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
 Some of the physical data are from websites or papers that I googled.
 Some of them are my personal assumption based on little known data.

+All of the color data are from [TrueColorTools by Askaniy](https://github.com/Askaniy/TrueColorTools).
+[CylindricalTextureCalibrator by Askaniy](https://github.com/Askaniy/CylindricalTextureCalibrator) are used to process color maps.

 # Textures

 **RSS-Origin CelestialsPack:**